gsokolowski/angular15-gallery/README.md

-## This is frontend done in Angular 1.5
+## This is front end implemented in Angular 1.5
-- backend for this projec is here  bachttps://github.com/gsokolowski/laravel-gallery
+- back end for this project is here https://github.com/gsokolowski/laravel-gallery
 - please clone backend first and import data again as I've updated data factory in backend project

-## Frontend does
+## Front end allwes user to:
-- shows list of active images
+- see list of active images
-- shows list of deleted images
+- see list of deleted images
-- allows to delete image
+- delete image
-- allows to restore deleted image
+- restore deleted image
-- allows to download image
+- download image

-## Pull backend first otherwise frontend will not work
+## Pull back end first otherwise front end will not work

-## Frontend will look for virtual host http://laravel-gallery.local so you need to configure you backend first
+- front end will look for virtual host http://laravel-gallery.local so you need to configure you backend first